cbpudding/link-all-the-languages/README.md

 We want to see if we can!

-The idea here is that if we can link all these languages into C, we can link them in any order without C.
+The idea here is that if we can link all these languages into C, we can link them in any order with or without C.

 ## Getting Started
 This project has two build systems: